club-de-algoritmos/algorithms/Graphs/Graphs.md

 ## Clique
 A clique $C$ in an undirected graph is a subset of the vertices such that every two distinct vertices in it are adjacent.
 This is equivalent to the condition that the subgraph including only nodes in $C$ and edges incident to two nodes in $C$, is a complete graph.
 A maximal clique is a clique that cannot be extended by including one more adjacent vertex, that is, a clique which does not exist exclusively within the vertex set of a larger clique.
-A maximum clique of a graph, G, is a clique, such that there is no clique with more vertices
+A maximum clique of a graph, $G$, is a clique, such that there is no clique with more vertices

 ## Maximum Flow
 In the maximum flow problem, our task is to send as much flow as possible from the source to the sink.
 The weight of each edge is a capacity that restricts the flow that can go through the edge.
 In each intermediate node, the incoming and outgoing flow has to be equal.